sabslikesobs/pip.wtf/README.md

 **You're totally in charge of the new directory and the pip_wtf behavior.**

 - New dependency?
 You need to `rm -rf` it first.
 - Prefer to upgrade packages instead?
-Dump the early return.
+Comment out the early `return`.
-- Need to support site-packages too?
+- Need to support site-packages or dist-packages too?
 Change that list comprehension.
 - Want to share dependencies across your seventeen pytorch scripts?
 Lose the early return and change `t` so it's one `.pip_wtf/` for your whole script directory, or import it, or something.

 Finally.
 Python dependencies that follow your orders instead of the other way around.